dbt-labs/docs.getdbt.com/website/docs/docs/develop/develop-in-the-cloud.md

 sidebar_label: "Develop in the Cloud"
 ---

 The dbt Cloud integrated development environment (IDE) is a single interface for building, testing, running, and version-controlling dbt projects from your browser.
-With the Cloud IDE, you can compile dbt code into SQL and run it against your database directly, and also write, test and compile [Python models](/docs/building-a-dbt-project/building-models/python-models).
+With the Cloud IDE, you can compile dbt code into SQL and run it against your database directly.

 The IDE leverages the open-source [dbt-rpc](/docs/reference/commands/rpc) plugin to recompile only the changes made in your project.